alyssahondrade/python-challenge/README.md

            3. There are nil duplicates for Ballot ID.
 3. Write pseudocode to identify strategy: variables needed, input/output requirements, tools and modules required, etc.

+**Assumption**:
+The relevant `main.py` script is run from the directory in which it resides (i.e. `main.py` for PyPoll is run from the `PyPoll/` directory).
+This ensures the correct relative path to open the corresponding spreadsheet.

 ### PyBank
 1. Import [`budget_data.csv`](https://github.com/alyssahondrade/python-challenge/blob/main/PyBank/resources/budget_data.csv).
 2. Store the header row using `next()`.